nasa/cumulus-orca/website/docs/developer/contributing/documentation/documentation-dev-env.md

 title: Development Environment
 desc: Provides basic information on setting up an ORCA documentation development environment.
 ---
+Editing and updating the website only requires a text editor and git but, in order to verify links and the overall website build, a local development environment should be created.
+This pages discusses the setup, running, building, and testing of the Docusarus website for the ORCA GitHub pages.

+## Creating the Development Environment

 Setting up the development environment consists of three primary tasks,
 - Cloning the cumulus-orca GitHub repository
 - Installing the proper Node.js and npm versions
 - Installing the proper node packages for the cumulus-orca documentation.

-The installation section below goes into further details.
+The installation steps below goes into further details.

-## Installing the Necessary Components

-The steps below will walk a developer through setting up an environment ...

 1. Install the latest [Node Version Manager (nvm)](https://github.com/nvm-sh/nvm) application to manage Node.js and npm versions.
    ```sh